Common Causes Of Truck Accidents

 Inadequate truck maintenance — Trucking companies may fail to keep their vehicles in top running condition.
 Drivers are required to inspect their tires daily and conduct periodic brake checks, but they may fail to do so.

-Defective truck components — A tire, brakes or another critical truck component can fail due to defects in design or manufacture.
+Defective truck components — A tire, brakes, or another critical truck component can fail due to defects in design or manufacture.

-The Importance Of Investigation
+The Importance Of Investigation Of Negligent Drivers

 In a big rig truck accident case, there are many resources that can reveal clues as to what really happened to cause the accident.
 Most over-the-road trucks carry GPS-monitored black boxes that record the speed and location of the vehicle.
-Federal law requires drivers to maintain logbooks noting the time driven and rest periods (though some drivers do enter false information).
+Federal law requires drivers to maintain logbooks noting the time-driven and rest periods (though some drivers do enter false information).
 Trucking companies keep maintenance and repair records, though again, these can be altered or destroyed in the event of an accident.

 When representing you, our law firm will act quickly to initiate legal action and preserve important evidence.
 We will retain the services of an experienced accident reconstruction professional who will visit the accident scene and collect other information vital to your case.